SolidWallOfCode/http-replay/README.md

 Please refer to [CONTRIBUTING](CONTRIBUTING.md) for information about how to get involved.
 We welcome issues, questions, and pull requests.

 ## License

-This project is licensed under the Apache License 2.0.
-See [LICENSE](LICENSE) file for details
+This project is licensed under the terms of the Apache 2.0 open source license.
+Please refer to [LICENSE](LICENSE) for the full terms.